 5. Consider working with your procrastination rather than fighting against it.

 With a little outside-the-box thinking, it’s possible to approach the problem of procrastination in an entirely different way.

 What if instead of fighting against procrastination, we used it to get things done?
 Sound like a contradition in terms?

 Summary and Conclusion

-Procrastination is a complex phenomena with four primary factors that contribute to it: low self-efficacy, low task value, high impulsiveness and distraction, and a long delay between task onset and completion.
+Procrastination is a complex phenomenon with four primary factors that contribute to it: low self-efficacy, low task value, high impulsiveness and distraction, and a long delay between task onset and completion.

-The key to overcoming procrastination is to understand how we are uniquely vulnerable to procrastination given both our own personality and our ever-changing environment, and then to tailor our strategies to those unique vulnerabilities.
+The key to overcoming procrastination is to understand how we are uniquely vulnerable to procrastination and then to tailor our strategies to those unique vulnerabilities.

 For more on procrastination, I’ve included a section below that compiles some of my favorite resources and reading related to procrastination.